uvitvid2vid/academic-kickstart/content/project/8_Cityscapesandviper/index.md

 ---
 title: 8_Cityscapesandviper
-summary: Translation on other datasets: Video of Cityscapes-and-Viper translation
+summary: Translation on other datasets -- Video of Cityscapes-and-Viper translation
 tags:
 - Translation on other datasets
 date: "2016-04-27T00:00:00Z"